-A knight's tour is a sequence of moves of a knight on an $n \times n$ chessboard following the rules of chess where the knight visits each square exactly once.
+A knight's tour is a sequence of moves of a knight on an $n \times n$ chessboard following the rules of chess such that the knight visits each square exactly once.
 The tour is closed if the knight finally returns to the starting square and otherwise the tour is open.

-For example, here's a knight's tour on a 5×5 board:
+For example, here is an open knight's tour on a $5 \times 5$ board: